s-handyside/mcp-server-atlassian-confluence/README.md

 3. **Update Configuration File**:

-    - Add one of the configuration options from below to the file
+    - Add configuration using one of the methods below
     - Save the file

-    Example with global configuration file already set up:
+    #### Method 1: Using Global Configuration File (Recommended)

+    First, create the global config file as described in the "Configuration Options" section above, then use this simplified configuration:

     ```json
     {